vanilophp/site-news/vanilo-50-released.md

 ---
 title: Vanilo 5.0 Released
-excerpt: Vanilo 5.0 has been released with Video, coupons and PHP 8.4.
+excerpt: Vanilo 5.0 has been released with Videos, Laravel 12 support, cart/order subitems, advanced shipping, Product GTIN and many more.
 See what's new.
 date: 2025-09-03
 tags: [Releases, News, 'Vanilo 5']
 featured: true